-By checking for /owa, /exchange, and /mail directories under the web root through both HTTP and HTTPS web services, you can usually identify OWA services.
+By checking for Iowa, Iexchange, and Imail directories under the web root through both HTTP and HTTPS web services, you can usually identify OWA services.
 Access to OWA is normally tied into Windows AD domain authentication, so brute-force attacks can be launched using tools such as Brutus or THC Hydra.
 These tools can compromise valid user passwords, which can then be used by an attacker to gain access to more than just email.